T. C. Stevens

-Tony C. Stevens (born March 8, 1987) is an American football kicker for the Carolina Cobras of the National Arena League.
+Tony C. Stevens (born March 8, 1987) is an American former professional football kicker.
 He played college football at Hampden–Sydney College and attended Halifax County High School in South Boston, Virginia.
-He has also been a member of the Rio Grande Valley Dorados, Richmond Raiders, New Orleans VooDoo, Triangle Torch and Washington Valor.
+He was a member of the Rio Grande Valley Dorados, Richmond Raiders, New Orleans VooDoo, Triangle Torch, Washington Valor, Richmond Roughriders, Baltimore Brigade, and Carolina Cobras.

 Early life

 Stevens attended Halifax County High School.

 College career

 Stevens played for the Hampden–Sydney Tigers from 2005 to 2009.
 He was the team's starter his final all four years at punter and his final two at kicker and helped the Tigers to 29 wins.
 Stevens was named Second Team All-Old Dominion Athletic Conference as a punter in 2006.